FREEPHONE 0330 058 1579

 Which is Better: A Lifetime Mortgage in Dorset Or a Home Reversion in Dorset?

 Neither option is perfect for everyone.
 Some people benefit from lifetime mortgages, others home reversions, and others an alternative to equity release.
-We can only recommend an option when you get in touch with us and describe your individual circumstances.

 Having said that, there are some key factors that determine whether you are more suited to a lifetime mortgage or a home reversion.